SHughes96/Data-Visualisation/README.md

 Each of these examples has been created with Python using packages such as Matplotlib, Seaborn, and Scikit-learn amongst others.

-There is also a folder containing posters I created and presented at the SPIE Astronomical Telescopes and Instrumentation 2022 conference.
+There is also a folder containing posters I created and presented at the SPIE Astronomical Telescopes and Instrumentation 2022 conference, as well as the REU Undergraduate placement poster session in 2018.

 ---